 |Shared||Customers must ensure personal data is not kept longer than is necessary for the purposes for which it is processed and considering any legal obligations.|

-Visier will retain personal data for the duration of the customers’ use of the Visier solution and services and until personal data is deleted or returned in accordance with the customers’ instructions or the terms of the subscription agreement.
+As set out in the Visier Subscription Agreement, Visier will retain Customer Data for the duration of the customers’ use of the Visier solution and until all Customer Data is deleted or returned in accordance with the customers’ instructions or the terms of the Subscription Agreement.

 |Purpose of processing|